 |Vitamin K||0 mg|

 Are Grits Bad for Dogs?
-Risks of Grits for Dogs
+The Risks

-It’s not uncommon for grits to be cooked with extra seasonings such as, onion, cheese, salt, pepper, butter, mayonnaise, syrup, etc.
+What can make dog grits potentially harmful, is the inclusion of additional ingredients.
+It’s not uncommon for grits to be cooked with extra seasonings such as onion, cheese, salt, pepper, butter, mayonnaise, syrup, etc.

 None of these ingredients are good for your furry best friend.